 You’ll bend over just like if you were addressing the ball, to practice making the correct rotation.
 You’ll feel your shoulders make a full rotation.
 The more you practice this drill, the easier it’s going to feel to make that same ration in your swing.
 An increased rotation in your swing results in an increase in your club speed as it makes contact with the ball.
 This increase in speed equals improved distance.
 You’ll notice this increase in distance when you use your fairway woods, drivers, and your irons.

-Using Aiming Sticks on the Course
+Using Aiming Sticks on the Range or Practice Green

 Typically, aiming sticks are used by placing them on the ground in a parallel arrangement, in front of the player.
 This type of layout will provide a visual aid regarding how to align the club head and the player’s feet at setup.
 Players that have been lining up incorrectly for a long period of time may struggle to adjust to this type of change in their alignment, but this can also be a big eye-opener for the golfer who often struggles with hooks and slices.